Veeva Direct Data API: A Complete Technical Guide

 Direct Data API: Overview and Features

 What is the Direct Data API?
-The Direct Data API is a new Vault Platform service (announced Feb.
-2025) for high-speed, read-only extraction of Vault data ([20]) ([2]).
+The Direct Data API is a Vault Platform service (announced February 2025 and now generally available as of 25R2) for high-speed, read-only extraction of Vault data ([21]) ([2]).
 Technically it consists of REST endpoints that allow authorized clients to list and download pre-generated data files.
-Veeva describes it as “transactionally sound” and “efficient”: the Vault system continuously compiles data in the background, so that clients can obtain large slices of data with a single request rather than with many small API calls ([21]) ([2]).
+Veeva describes it as “transactionally sound” and “efficient”: the Vault system continuously compiles data in the background, so that clients can obtain large slices of data with a single request rather than with many small API calls ([22]) ([2]).

 Usage Scenarios.
 Direct Data API is explicitly targeted at organizations that want to replicate Vault data to external systems such as data warehouses or lakes ([4]) ([14]).
 Typical use cases include: